Skip to main content

 Forgetfulness is the movement into identification with thought, roles, stories, fears, desires, and the endless pursuit of becoming.
 It is the dream in which we forget what we truly are and become lost in what we imagine ourselves to be.

 Awareness is the movement back toward our essential nature.
-It is the quiet remembering that beneath every thought, emotion, success, failure, gain, and loss, there remains an unchanging presence that has never been disturbed.
+It is the quiet remembering that beneath every thought, emotion, success, failure, gain, and loss, there remains an unchanging presence, never disturbed.

 The journey of life is not merely a journey of becoming.